binobense075/commity-web/README.md

 - Logout feature
 - Get the feed and add the feed in the store
 - Build the user card on feed.
+- Edit profile feature
+- Show toast message onSave of profile

+- S2E18
+- See all my connections